Wedding of Queen Elizabeth II of The United Kingdom and Lt. Philip Mountbatten

 Engagement photo taken on July 10, 1947

 Always looking to make connections for his family, Philip’s maternal uncle Lord Louis Mountbatten (the future 1st Earl Mountbatten of Burma), then a Captain in the Royal Navy, arranged for his nephew to be the escort of Princess Elizabeth and Princess Margaret when the Royal Family toured Dartmouth Naval College in July 1939, where Philip was a cadet.
 13-year-old Elizabeth fell in love with Philip and the two began exchanging letters.
 Seven weeks after this meeting, World War II began and Philip served in the Royal Navy during the war.
 Philip and Elizabeth saw each other during the war whenever possible, but it was not until the war was over that the courtship started in earnest.
 Philip was often at Buckingham Palace, his sports car roaring into the palace’s forecourt and Elizabeth running out to meet him.
 By the summer of 1946, the press was beginning to speculate about an engagement.
-Apparently, Philip proposed at Balmoral and Elizabeth said yes without consulting her parents.
+Philip proposed at Balmoral and Elizabeth said yes without consulting her parents.
 Although George VI approved of Philip, he resented that the “Royal Firm” of “Us Four” would be no more.
 The Royal Family was due to visit the Union of South Africa in early 1947 and the king did not want the engagement announced until their return.
 Apparently, some sort of argument ensued, but the king got his way.
-While Elizabeth was on her African trip, Philip, urged on by his uncle, renounced his Greek and Danish titles, become a naturalized British subject, and took the anglicized version of his mother’s surname, Mountbatten.
+While Elizabeth was on her African trip, Philip, urged on by his uncle, renounced his Greek and Danish titles, became a naturalized British subject, and took the anglicized version of his mother’s surname, Mountbatten.
 On June 8, 1947, at midnight, the engagement was announced: “It is with the greatest pleasure that the King and Queen announce the betrothal of their dearly beloved daughter The Princess Elizabeth to Lieutenant Philip Mountbatten, RN…to which the King has gladly given his consent.”

 Source: